Parallel-in-Time/pySDC/pySDC/playgrounds/Hackfest 2022/README.rst

     pip install jdc

-These `Jupyter Dynamic Classes <https://alexhagen.github.io/jdc/>`_ allows us to define a class ovber multiple cells to keep things short and to have sufficient documentation.
+These `Jupyter Dynamic Classes <https://alexhagen.github.io/jdc/>`_ allows us to define a class spanning multiple cells to keep things short and to have sufficient documentation.
 Continue with one of the playgrounds in this directory then.
 You may have to augment the ``PYTHONPATH`` to find the root directory of `pySDC` before things run from the ``playgrounds`` directory:

 .. code-block:: bash